Cleveland Clinic logo

 Healthcare providers diagnose most cases of MRKH syndrome when a teenager doesn’t get their first menstrual period.

-The first step in diagnosing the condition is to perform a physical exam.
+The first step involves getting a physical exam.
 Your healthcare provider will insert a gloved finger into your vagina to measure its depth and width.
-MRKH is associated with a shortened vagina, which your provider will likely discover through this exam.
-They’ll order imaging tests like an ultrasound or magnetic resonance imaging (MRI) to see if your uterus, fallopian tubes, kidneys or other organs are affected.
+Your provider will likely find a shortened or narrowed vagina.
+Then, they’ll order imaging tests like an ultrasound or MRI to see if other organs are affected.
 Your provider may order blood tests to check hormone levels.

 Management and Treatment

 Treatment for MRKH depends on your goals and symptoms.
-There are surgical and nonsurgical treatment options, including vaginoplasty, vaginal dilation and a uterine transplant.
+Some options are:

 Advertisement